EugenyN/DOTS-Arkanoid/README.md

 ## Known issues

 * The current DOTS packages are experimental and may contain bugs.
 If you want to build a project using IL2CPP you must set Project settings -> Player -> Configuration section -> IL2CPP Code Generation -> Faster (smaller) builds, [otherwise the project will be built with an error](https://forum.unity.com/threads/executionengineexception-attempting-to-call-method-unity-entities-fastequality-compareimpl-1.1296462/).
-* If you get messages about material or shader errors, please re-import the assets.

 ## Links